Othmar Ammann: Works

 The George Washington Bridge was originally designed to have its steel structure clad in dressed stone, omitted from the final design due to cost constraints stemming from the Great Depression.
 Ammann's managerial skills saw the bridge completed ahead of schedule and under budget.

-The arched Bayonne Bridge is the only Othmar design that is not a suspension bridge.
+The arched Bayonne Bridge is the only Ammann design that is not a suspension bridge.

-The Bronx-Whitestone Bridge had to be reinforced after only one year of operation because of perceptible movement during high winds.
+The Bronx–Whitestone Bridge had to be reinforced after only one year of operation because of perceptible movement during high winds.
 Warren trusses were initially implemented to stiffen the bridge, spoiling its classic streamlined looks.
-They have been removed and the wind problem solved using triangular shaped lightweight fiberglass aerodynamic fairing along both sides that slices the wind as it passes over the bridge.
+They have been removed and the wind problem solved using triangular-shaped lightweight fiberglass aerodynamic fairing along both sides that slices the wind as it passes over the bridge.

 In addition to his work on bridges, Ammann also directed the planning and construction of the Lincoln Tunnel.

-Legacy
+Death and legacy

 Ammann was the recipient of several awards, including the Thomas Fitch Rowland Prize (1919), the Metropolitan Section Civil Engineer of the Year (1958), the Ernest E. Howard Award (1960) and the National Medal of Science (1964).

-In 1962, a bronze bust of Ammann was unveiled in the lobby of the George Washington Bridge Bus Station.
-A residence hall called Ammann College was dedicated in his honor on February 18, 1968 on the campus of Stony Brook University.
-To mark the hundredth anniversary of his birth, a memorial plaque for Ammann was placed near the Verrazzano Narrows Bridge on June 28, 1979.
+In 1962, a bronze bust of Ammann was unveiled in the lobby of the George Washington Bridge Bus Station in Manhattan.
+On Long Island, a residence hall, called Ammann College, was dedicated in his honor on February 18, 1968, on the campus of Stony Brook University.
+To mark the hundredth anniversary of his birth, a memorial plaque for Ammann was placed near the Verrazzano–Narrows Bridge on June 28, 1979.

+Ammann died at his home in Rye, New York, on September 22, 1965.
+His funeral would be held at the Frank E. Campbell Funeral Chapel in Manhattan at 81st Street and Madison Avenue with services at the Madison Avenue Presbyterian Church at 73rd Street and Madison Avenue.